What To Expect On Your First Holiday As A College Student

 Next, save on gifts by arranging a Secret Santa swap among your friends.
 You’ll only have to spring for one gift, and the surprise factor makes the exchange super-fun.

-Finally, don’t forget about your Scorecard Reward points for your Directions Rewards Visa credit card or Buzz Points for your Directions debit card.
+Finally, don’t forget about your Scorecard Reward points for your Directions Rewards Visa credit card.
 You might be able to cash in reward points for some great gifts at no cost to you!

 Stick to a schedule

 We get it; you’ve been waiting for this breakthrough the whole pressure-packed semester.
 And it’s OK to use the time to indulge in a total nap-fest, living in your pajamas for three weeks straight.
 But sticking to some sort of schedule will make you feel better about how you spent your break.
 You’ll also go back to college feeling refreshed and ready to sail through the rest of the year.

 One way to accomplish this is by carving out some time for a daily workout.
 No, this doesn’t mean you need to sign up for an aerobics boot-camp class or wake up before dawn for a 40-minute run.
 You can get your muscles moving with an afternoon jog around the neighborhood or by reacquainting yourself with the elliptical your parents keep in the basement.
 You’ll feel more energetic and keep the holiday bulge to a minimum.